manishkatyan/bbb-twilio/README.md

 # Setting up Your Twilio Elastic SIP Trunk

-Login to your Twilio account.
+Login to your Twilio account and navigate to the Dashboard to [Elastic SIP Trunking](https://www.twilio.com/user/account/sip-trunking) by clicking the dropdown menu in the left side.
+Click on [Trunks](https://www.twilio.com/console/sip-trunking/trunks) to provision an Elastic SIP Trunk.

 I am going to list-out key steps that you need to perform:
 1. Termination URL: Give a unique identifier (example - your project name) to identify your Termination SIP URI.
-You will use this URI in setting-up FreesSWITCH later.
+You will use this URI to set-up FreesSWITCH later.
 2. Originating URI: Give the public IP of your BigBlueButton server in the following format: sip:BBB_PUBLIC_IP
 3. IP Access Control Lists: Go to Elastic SIP Trunking > Authentication > IP / CIDR Access Control Lists to add public IP your BigBlueButton server.
 You can add your public IP in the following format: BBB_PUBLIC_IP / 32
 4. Credential Lists: Add a creential.
 Enter a name and use your Twilio Username and Password.